matsola/biofertilizer-report/casestudy.md

 | Molybdenum (g/ha) | High | High | High |
 | Selenium (g/ha) | Pretty Low | Low | Low |

-#### Comments
+#### Comments on Soil tests

-It is hard to deduce any clear trends or tendencies from this data.

-TBD: MORE HERE!!!!!!
+It is challenging to determine the specific effects of the inputs on the soil based on the observed differences between the experiment and control beds.
+While some variations were observed between the two beds in the laboratory's categorization of the results, the overall categorization remained largely unchanged from the spring to the autumn tests.

 #### Result: Leaf analysis

-Unfortunately, not all producers conducted the same test or used the same laboratory, due to miscommunication. _Timmervikens skafferi_ and _Branseröds gård_ used the same test, while _Vävra Köksträdgård_ used a different one.
+Due to miscommunication. _Timmervikens skafferi_ and _Branseröds gård_ used the same test, while _Vävra Köksträdgård_ used a different one.

 Despite these differences, the results were still similar enough to be considered relevant for this case study.
 It is important to note that the use of different tests and laboratories may affect the reliability of the results and should be taken into consideration when interpreting the data.